 Activities may include:

-- Campus visit to the Health Career Centers at Central Oregon Community College
+- Campus visit to the Health Career Center at Central Oregon Community College

-- Exploring the many science lab equipment at Oregon State University Cascades Campus
+- Exploring the science labs at Oregon State University Cascades Campus

-- Job shadowing opportunities at the St. Charles Bend Hospital
+- Job shadowing opportunities at St. Charles Bend

 - Wilderness medicine activities

 - Engaging with many health care professionals in various fields and specialties of medicine

 - Participating in many hands-on activities to learn about advancing medical technology.

 MedStars will host 32 high school students with preference given to students entering their senior year.
 With the hopes of reaching out to students in rural communities, priority will be given to students from Lake, Grant, Harney or Klamath counties with a diverse or under-served background.
 This may include students who identify as a person of color, grew up in a financially challenged household, come from a rural or underserved community or any variety of social and economic factors.